sum01/fmt-micro/CONTRIBUTING.md

 First fork the repo, create a branch from `master`, push your changes to your repo, then submit a PR onto `master`.\
 Please don't commit tons of changes in one big commit.
-Instead, use `git commit -p` to selectively add lines.
+Instead, use `git add -p` to selectively add lines.

 ## Adding another formatter: